Sequential Warped Products: Curvature and Killing Vector Fields: Introduction

 O'Neill and Bishop defined warped product manifolds to construct Riemannian manifolds with negative sectional curvature\cite{Bishop:1969}.
-This notion plays some important roles in differential geometry as well as in physics \cite{Apostolopoulos:2005, AD1, AD, Berestovskii:2008, Besse2008, Ivancevic:2007, Oneill:1983}.
+Since then this notion has played some important roles in differential geometry as well as in physics because warped product space-time models are used to obtain exact solutions to Einstein's equation \cite{Apostolopoulos:2005, AD1, AD, Berestovskii:2008, Besse2008, Ivancevic:2007, Oneill:1983}.

-Doubly and multiply warped product manifolds are generalization of (singly) warped product manifolds\cite{Dobbaro2005, Unal2001A, Unal:2001}.
-In this article, we define a new class of warped product manifolds, namely, sequential warped products where the base factor of the warped product is itself a new warped product manifold.
+Doubly and multiply warped product manifolds are generalizations of (singly) warped product manifolds\cite{Dobbaro2005, Unal2001A, Unal:2001}.
+In this article, we define a new class of warped product manifolds, called as sequential warped products where the base factor of the warped product is itself a new warped product manifold.
 Sequential warped products can be considered as a generalization of singly warped products.
-There are many space-times where base, fibre or both are expressed as a warped product manifolds \cite{Stephani:2003}.
-First we introduce the new concept.
+There are many space-times where base, fiber or both are expressed as a warped product manifolds.
+Among many such examples, we would like to mention especially non-trivial ones such as Taub-Nut and stationary metrics (see \cite {Stephani:2003}) also Schwarzschild and generalized Riemannian anti de Sitter $\mathbb{T}^2$ black hole metrics (see \S 3.2 of \cite{ACD} for details).
+Moreover, some base conformal warped product space-times can be expressed as a sequential warped product (see \cite{Dobbaro2008}).